alphagov/government-service-design-manual/service-manual/operations/hosting.md

 ## Deciding how to host your application

 The recommended approach is to involve a small cross-functional group of people.
 They will quickly access different options, shortlist suppliers, interview  and finally make a decision.
-This group should include people with a knowledge of the available Procurement options and acceptable costs but must include people with a hands-on technical understanding of the service and underlying software.
+This group should include people with a knowledge of the available procurement options and acceptable costs but must include people with a hands-on technical understanding of the service and underlying software.

 It is important to keep good notes from any interviews or deliberation sessions and to access different suppliers equally.
 A scoring matrix can help here.